makerdao/dss-deploy-scripts/README.md

+  "flop_pad": "<Increase of lot size after `tick` in percentage (e.g. 50)>", "flop_ttl": "<Max time between bids in seconds>", "flop_tau": "<Max auction duration in seconds>",
+  import: {
-  "flop_pad": "<Increase of lot size after `tick` in percentage (e.g. 50)>", "flop_ttl": "<Max time between bids in seconds>", "flop_tau": "<Max auction duration in seconds>", "gov": "<GOV token address (if there is an existing one to import)>", "authority": "<Authority address (if there is an existing one to import)>", "proxyRegistry": "<Proxy Registry address (if there is an existing one to import)>", "faucet": "<Faucet address (if there is an existing one to import)>", "tokens": {
+    "gov": "<GOV token address (if there is an existing one to import)>", "authority": "<Authority address (if there is an existing one to import)>", "proxyRegistry": "<Proxy Registry address (if there is an existing one to import)>", "faucet": "<Faucet address (if there is an existing one to import)>" },
+  "migration": {
+    "tub": "<SCD tub address>",
+    "ethAdapterVarName": "<Name of ETH adapter being used by the migration contract (e.g. MCD_JOIN_ETH_A)>", "line": "<SAI Collateral Debt ceiling in DAI unit>" },
+  "tokens": {
     "<ETH|COL>": {
-      "pip": {
+      "import": {
+        "gem": "<Gem token address (if there is an existing one to import)>", "pip": "<Price feed address (if there is an existing one to import)>" },
-        "osmDelay": "<Time in seconds for the OSM delay>", "type": "<median|value>",
+      "pipDeploy": { // Only used if there is not a pip imported "osmDelay": "<Time in seconds for the OSM delay>", "type": "<median|value>",
         "price": "<Initial oracle price (only if type == "value")>",